About the site

 - Excavating the shaft with excavators, rock hammers or blasting

 - Backfilling the area and reinstating the park once tunnelling is complete, in consultation with North Sydney Council.

-Excavation takes around 3 months, and afterwards, the site is only to be active when a TBM arrives and when the park is reinstated.
+Excavation takes around 12 months, and afterwards, the site will only be active when a TBM arrives and when the park is reinstated.
 There are four retrieval events, taking about four weeks each.
-Two TBMs arrive from Chatswood and their cutter heads and shields are removed at Blues Point, and the rest of the TBMs pulled back through the tunnels and removed from the Chatswood dive site.

-To minimise potential impacts to the local road network, investigations are being undertaken into the possibility of removing the TBMs and spoil via barge, using the wharf at the end of Blues Point Road.
-To use the existing wharf for TBM removal, an upgrade to the wharf facilities may be required.
+To minimise potential impacts to the local road network, where possible TBM components and excavated materials will be removed via barge, using a wharf at the end of Blues Point Road.

 The temporary site is located at Blue’s Point Reserve, North Sydney, with access via Blues Point Road (left-in) and Henry Lawson Avenue (left-out).

 Monthly update - Blues Point - September 2019

 PDF | 282.02 KB